wisdom-oss/docs/backend/gateway/service-discovery.md

 * `wisdom-oss.service.upstream-name`
 * `wisdom-oss.service.healthcheck`

-If the scanner finds a container it is inspected further and afterwards either registered on the gateway or removed from the gateway, depending on the current state.
+If the scanner finds a container it is inspected further and afterward either registered on the gateway or removed from the gateway, depending on the current state.